azurecz/azuretechacademy-hybridit-labs-day1/README.md

 * 4x Standard SSD E10 in LVM pool /disk/vg/lv (sdf, sdg, sdh, sdi)
 * Local SSD /mnt (sdb)
 * 2x small Standard HDD with different cache settings /disk/uncached and /disk/cached
+* (UltraSSD) - this is in private preview and requires being enrolled to it.
+Therefore there is separate template and test script for those who have been whitelisted to preview

 Three tests are run on each volume:
 * sync test random write (waiting for ACK after each transaction simulating legacy workload)